 Transport

-Transportation is much wider than just road vehicles.
-It includes air, ocean, trucks, personal vehicles such as cars, motorcycles, bicycles scooter, golf carts and mobility scooters.
-Most of these are powered by fossil fuels burnt in an internal combustion engine (ICE).
-These are major contributor to the worlds green house gas emissions and contribute to the Global warming trend and climate change.
+Transportation and the associated emissions is a much broader category than just road vehicles.
+It includes air, ocean, trucks, personal vehicles such as cars, motorcycles, bicycles, scooters, golf carts and mobility scooters.
+Most of these are powered by fossil fuels, burnt in an internal combustion engine (ICE).
+These are major contributor to the worlds green house gas emissions and contribute to the global warming trend and climate change.

 In Australia, changes to the vehicles on our roads can be anticipated.
 Many vehicle manufacturers have announced they will cease the manufacture of ICE vehicles by various dates from 2025 to 2045.
-This is propelled by the tight vehicle emissions in Europe.
-Australia has comparable weak emissions requirement for vehicles despite vehicle emissions causing 1,700 premature deaths and hundreds of thousands of hospital admissions annually caused by respiratory and coronary disease.
-Australia’s inefficient engines add significantly to the drivers and the nations fuel costs.
+This is propelled by the tight vehicle emissions standards in Europe.
+Australia, by comparison, has very weak emissions standards for vehicles, despite vehicle emissions causing 1,700 premature deaths and hundreds of thousands of hospital admissions annually, through respiratory and coronary diseases.
+Australia’s inefficient engines add significantly to drivers’ and the nation’s fuel costs.

-There are a range of fuel efficient and zero emission vehicles currently in and proposed for release in Australia.
+There are a range of low and zero emission vehicles currently in and proposed for release in Australia.
 The emissions of all vehicles is available from the Green Vehicle Guide.

 Electric Vehicles

-Electric Vehicles are powered entirely by battery stored electricity.
-This technology is rapidly changing at the moment.
-Batteries are improving, are now very safe, and their cost is falling dramatically.
-Manufactures warrant the battery for around 8 to 10 years.
-Replacement battery costs are falling but are now about $0.50/Wh installed.
+Electric Vehicles are powered entirely by batteries.
+This technology is rapidly changing at the moment – batteries are improving in safety and efficiency and their cost is falling dramatically.
+The manufacturer’s warranties on these batteries are typically for around 8 to 10 years.
+Replacement battery costs are falling, but are currently around $0.50/Wh, installed.

-Most Electric Vehicles get charged at home, often using the rooftop solar, making this energy virtually free.
-On longer road trips, Fast charging facilites exist along major highways from Adelaide to Cairns.
-Governments, Organizations and private investors are all investing in these facilities in anticipation of the nation going electric.
-The network will bet better over time.
-However, it is also useful to know that any power point will charge an Electric Vehicle, it just takes a lot longer than a fast charger.
-Plugshare is one app that shows EV charging points around the Nation and the World.
+Most Electric Vehicles get charged at home, often using rooftop solar, making this energy virtually free.
+On longer road trips, fast charging facilities exist along major highways, from Adelaide to Cairns.
+Governments, organisations and private interests are all investing in these facilities, in anticipation of a major uptick in EV adoption.
+As such, the network is constantly improving and the best resource we’ve found for navigating the network is Plugshare.
+It is also useful to know that any power point will charge an Electric Vehicle, it just takes a lot longer than a fast charger.

-Plug-in hybrid electric vehicles (PHEV) are similar to the HEV but they can be plugged into the electricity grid to have the battery charged.
-These have an electric only range of 20 to 45 k.
-However, with the petrol engine as well, the range of these are extended to over 650 k.
-When these vehicles are charged using RE, they are even more fuel efficient, reducing emissions further.
+Plug-in hybrid electric vehicles (PHEVs) are similar to the HEV but they can be plugged into the electricity grid to have the battery charged.
+These vehicles have an electric-only range of 20 to 45km, however, combined with the petrol engine, the full range of these vehicles is over 650km.
+When PHEVs are charged using renewable energy, the total emissions per km is reduced.

 PHEV pluged in at a home charging 15 amp Plug.